logzio/logz-docs/_source/logzio_collections/_log-sources/cloudfront.md

 ##### Add the S3 bucket information

-{% include log-shipping/in-app-configuration.html toolId="s3-config" %}

 <!-- logzio-inject:s3-config -->

-Log into your Logz.io account, and go to the [CloudFront log shipping page](https://app.logz.io/#/dashboard/data-sources/CloudFront) and use the provided **Configuration Wizard**.
+To use the S3 fetcher, log into your Logz.io account, and go to the [CloudFront log shipping page](https://app.logz.io/#/dashboard/data-sources/CloudFront).
+Add your S3 bucket information directly via the **Configuration Wizard** on the page.

 Logz.io fetches logs that are generated after configuring an S3 bucket.
 Logz.io cannot fetch past logs retroactively.